a-coding-Kat/SNA/data/graphs/readme.txt

-Graphs generated in the Jupyer Notebook go into this folder.
+Graphs generated in the Jupyter Notebook go into this folder.